ncm2/ncm2/README.md

 3. Find the `pythonx/cm_start.py` inside NCM's installation directory.
 Use `python3 pythonx/cm_start.py core 127.0.0.1:37744` to start NCM manually.

+If NCM is working well, but a completion source is broken.
+For example, python completion is not working, you need to check the contents of the file `nvim.log_py3_cm_sources.cm_jedi`.
+If this log file is not created, the python completion source may have failed to start somehow.
+You need to start it manually.
+Follow these steps:

+1. Find the rpc server address.
+2. Find the python completion source name via `:echo g:_cm_sources`.
+For python completion, It is `cm-jedi`, then use `:echo g:_cm_sources['cm-jedi']['channel']['module']` to get the module name, which would be `cm_sources.cm_jedi`.
+3. Use the source name and the module name to start the source manually, `python3 pythonx/cm_start.py channel cm-jedi cm_sources.cm_jedi /tmp/nvim5UoeSg/0`

 ## Related Projects